Indian Army: Kargil war (1999)

 Following the Washington Accord of 4 July, where Sharif agreed to withdraw Pakistani troops, most of the fighting came to a gradual halt; but some Pakistani forces remained in positions on the Indian side of the LOC.
 In addition, the United Jihad Council (an umbrella group for all extremists) rejected Pakistan's plan for a draw-down, deciding instead to fight on.
 The Indian Army launched its final attacks in the last week of July.
 As soon as the Dras sub-sector had been cleared of Pakistani forces, the fighting ceased on 26 July, which has since been celebrated as Kargil Vijay Diwas (Kargil Victory Day) in India.
 By the end of the war, India had resumed control of all the territory south and east of the Line of Control, as was established in July 1972 per the Shimla Accord.
 By the time all hostilities had ended, the number of Indian soldiers killed during the conflict stood at 527, while more than 700 regular members of the Pakistani Army had been killed.
 The number of Islamist fighters, also known as Mujahideen, killed by Indian armed forces during the conflict stood at about 3,000.

 2016 Surgical Strikes on Kashmir and the 2016–2018 India-Pakistan conflict

 On 18 September 2016, a fedayeen attack was made by four armed militants on an army base near the town of Uri.
 Nineteen Indian Army soldiers were killed.
 India accused Jaish-e-Muhammad, a Pakistan-based terrorist organisation.
 On 29 September 2016, the India Army announced that it conducted "surgical strikes" against militant launch pads across the Line of Control, in Pakistani-administered Kashmir, and inflicted "significant casualties".
 Indian media reported the casualty figures variously from 35 to 70 killed.
 Partial footage of the strikes was released to the Indian media on 27 June 2018 as proof of the strike.
 The incident triggered the 2016–2018 India-Pakistan border conflict, which ended on 16 June 2018 with both India and Pakistan agreeing on a ceasefire.

+2019 India–Pakistan border skirmishes

+Following the 2019 Pulwama attack in Jammu and Kashmir, which killed 40 Indian Central Reserve Police Force personnel.
+Responsibility for the attack was claimed by a Pakistan-based militant group, Jaish-e-Mohammed.
+India blamed Pakistan for the attack and promised a robust response, while the latter condemned the attack and denied having any connection to it.

+Twelve days later, in the early morning of 26 February 2019, India carried out a cross-border airstrike near Balakot, Khyber Pakhtunkhwa, Pakistan.

+After over a month-long skirmish, both Indian Prime Minister Narendra Modi and Pakistani Prime Minister Imran Khan agreed on a peace offer on 22 March 2019 ending hostilities and vowed to fight against terrorism together.